Lucy (spacecraft): Scientific instruments

-Golden Plaque
+Golden plaque

-Onboard the spacecraft is a golden plaque that contains its launch date, the positions of the planets at the launch date, the continents of Earth at the time of launch, its nominal trajectory, and twenty speeches, poems, and song lyrics from people such as Martin Luther King Jr., Carl Sagan, The Beatles, and more.
+On board the spacecraft is a golden plaque that contains its launch date, the positions of the planets at the launch date, the continents of Earth at the time of launch, its nominal trajectory, and twenty speeches, poems, and song lyrics from people such as Martin Luther King Jr., Carl Sagan, The Beatles, and more.
 Because the spacecraft will not leave the Solar System or be intentionally crashed into a planetary body, there is a chance that future generations of humanity will be able to recover it.

-Targets
+Trajectory and targets

+Lucy's trajectory was designed to visit as many and various asteroids as the maneuvering budget allows.
+The main elements of the trajectory are an Earth flyby, observation of asteroid Dinkintesh, a large deep space maneuver, another Earth flyby, then past asteroid Donaldjohnson on the way to 4 asteroids (2 double) at Jupiter's L4.
+Then the orbit falls back to Earth for another flyby, then on to Jupiter's L5.
+The first flyby was not strictly needed - the same rocket could put Lucy onto the post-encounter trajectory a year later, and result in exactly the same tour.
+But it provided schedule margin (which was not needed) and a practice flyby of Earth.
+However, the deep space maneuvers, and the resulting second Earth flyby, were required to add the additional velocity needed to reach Jupiter's orbit.
+So far, as of May 2025, the first two Earth flybys, the first two asteroid encounters, and the deep space maneuver have all completed as scheduled.

-The specific asteroids that are targeted for flyby observation passes performed by the spacecraft include:
+The specific objects that are targeted for flyby observation passes performed by the spacecraft include: